geodaftw/EZ-CNC/README.md

 ### Starting the CnC Server

-Run the commandServer.py
+Run the commandServer.py -p <Port>

 ```
 python commandServer.py
 ```
-If you don't specify a port, specify one ```python commandServer.py -p 8080``` like so
+If you don't specify a port, specify one ```python commandServer.py -p 8080``` like so.
+FOr most purpoases, this will be the same port when generating the Agent.

 The server will start up stating the port it's listening on.